Gradient Inversion Attack on Graph Neural Networks: Introduction

-On another note, Graph Neural Networks (GNNs) have demonstrated state-of-the-art results when applied to structured data.
-From learning meaningful node representations over large social networks \cite{graphsage}, to predicting molecular property \cite{zinc} \cite{yang}, GNNs have been widely adopted across various paradigms.
-The confluence of Federated Learning and graphs has led to the emergence of Federated Graph Learning \cite{fedgnn1} \cite{fedgnn3} \cite{fedgnn2}.
-Despite the notable success of gradient inversion attacks for general deep neural networks, \textbf{none of existing works studied the vulnerability of GNNs towards gradient inversion attacks.} Hence, the present work aims to answer the following unexplored question:
+Meanwhile, Graph Neural Networks (GNNs) have demonstrated state-of-the-art results when applied to structured data.
+From learning meaningful node representations over large social networks \citep{graphsage}, to predicting molecular property \citep{zinc,yang}, GNNs have been widely adopted across various paradigms.
+The confluence of Federated Learning and graphs has led to the emergence of Federated Graph Learning (FGL) \citep{fedgnn1,fedgnn3,fedgnn2}.

+However, the privacy concerns regarding gradient leakage in FGL remain crucial and underexplored.
+Prior work has explored gradient-based attacks and privacy techniques in federated graph learning \citep{geisler2021robustness,ge2024review}, which aims to mislead training.
+Meanwhile, gradient inversion attacks have shown notable success in general deep neural networks \citep{dlg,idlg}.
+Nevertheless, graph-specific gradient-inversion attacks, i.e., reconstructing both node features and graph structure from gradients, remain largely underexplored.
+Hence, the present work aims to answer the following underexplored research question: \begin{quote} {How can the unique properties of graph data and GNNs be leveraged to effectively reconstruct graph structure and node features from gradients of GNNs? }